In this section:

 While HMRC can handle most general business, there are limits and specific exclusions to what they can do by phone.

-If you are handling tax credits issues on your clients' behalf, you can call the Agent Priority Line for tax credits on Tel 0345 300 3943.
-This line is open from 8.00 am to 8.00 pm Monday to Friday and 8.00 am to 4.00 pm on Saturday.
+If you are handling tax credits issues on your clients' behalf, you can call the Agent Priority Line for tax credits on telephone: 0345 300 3943.
+This line is open from Monday to Friday, 8am to 8pm and Saturday, 8am to 4pm.
 This line is for agents only.

 Calls to this number will be routed to one Contact Centre site.
 When the call comes through to the Contact Centre, it is identified as an agent call and advisers will have the relevant guidance for verifying and dealing with agents to hand.
 This should ensure a more efficient service for you when managing your client's tax credits affairs.